 After graduating from this programme you are qualified to enter a PhD programme in mathematics.
 You will also have sufficient skills in applying mathematics to seek employment in industry, with government agencies and in other organisations working with mathematical problems.

-A BSc with at least 90 ECTS credits in mathematics.
+Admission to the programme requires a BSc with at least 90 ECTS credits in mathematics.
 English B (advanced).
 See www.lunduniversity.lu.se for details on English proficiency levels.
 Selection of students is based on previous university/college studies and other merits such as letters of recommendation and statement of purpose.
 There are no tuition fees for EU/EEA citizens.
 For non-EU/EEA citizens the tuition fee for this programme is SEK 140 000 per year.